 You can create parameters that are used for the username and password in a script.
-When the script is run, the parameters are replaced with values stored in the test on the Dynatrace Portal.
+When the script is run, the parameters are replaced with values stored in the test on the Synthetic Classic Portal.

 Parameters can be used for values that change periodically.
 Insert the parameter code into the script and specify the parameter values in the test's Advanced Settings in the platform.

 In the script, locate the step where authentication occurs, typically the first or second step.